 This issue also features a multi-page spread on the Allouez No.3 mine, including several underground photos of the crews at work.
 Another interesting tidbit found here is a departmental safety record chart comparing the numbers of days since an accident for C&H’s various divisions.
 What’s most interesting about this chart is that it showcases the extent of C&H’s operation at the time.
 By 1945 the great mine was limited to only five shafts and one exploration: The Ahmeek (no3/4), the Centennial (no2 ?), the Iroquois, the Allouez (no3), North Kearsarge (no4) and the Central exploration.
 The company operated one mill (the Ahmeek Mill in Tamarack), a reclamation plant (in Lake Linden), and its smelter along with the various shops in Calumet atop the old conglomerate workings.

-Check out the whole issue HERE.
+Check out the whole issue by clicking on the image below.